The F40PH locomotive, the idol of the trainspotter!

 (sometimes also called a "trainspotter" on the East Coast, or "ferroequinologist"

 for "one who studies iron horses") involve model railroads, which were generally treated as a common and respectable hobby.
 It's more rarely depicted in recent years.
 Most portrayed tend to be older, and although respectable, it tends to be treated as Serious Business

 for humor's sake.
-It's quite an unexplained stereotype for them to use common forum systems on their discussion boards and place their own pictures and information on old-looking, simple websites.
+Many railfans place their valuable pictures and information on old-looking, simple websites.
 Traditional railfans—already referred to by railroad workers as foamers

 , a term some have adopted self-deprecatingly

 —have been massively hurt by post 9-11 changes where standing around bridges waiting to photograph trains is considered terrorist behavior.